 #1 First report of these days in LA

-I woke Rodrigo up scared, and with all the ruckus, Mercedes said: "I know!
-The backpack was in the van; I hid it behind one of the chairs and forgot to take it out".
+I woke Rodrigo up in a panic, and with all the commotion Mercedes said: "já sei!
+A mochila ficou no shuttle, eu escondi-a bem por detrás de uma das cadeiras e esqueci-me de a tirar."
 And the panic grew exponentially...
-After insistently calling the shuttle company and being told over the phone that they were sorry, but they couldn't do anything because they had no lost and found notices, I begged them to recheck the van with the driver, and that there we had ALL the documents that allowed us to be legal in this country, that without that we couldn't school the kids, that we would probably have to leave.
-We insisted through messages and calls, and we got the feeling that they didn't want to listen to us anymore, and after four hours of suffocation, they called to say that they were coming and that they would come to deliver us home if we paid for the trip.
+After insistently calling the shuttle company and being told on the phone that they were sorry, but they couldn't do anything because they didn't have any alerts from the Lost and FoundI was the one begging them to double-check the van with the driver, and that we had ALL the documents there that allowed us to be legal in this country, that without that we wouldn't be able to put the kids in school, that we'd probably have to leave.
+We insisted through messages and phone calls and we got the feeling that they didn't want to listen to us anymore, and after 4 hours of suffocation they called to say that they had shown up, and that they would deliver us to the house if we paid for the trip.
 And life was beautiful again!

-At the weekend, we were in LA: Farmers Market, Venice Canals, Venice Beach, and Santa Monica.
+At the weekend we were in LA: Farmers Market, Venice Canals, Venice Beach and Santa Monica.